EDePasquale/DoubletDecon/README.md

 * heatmap: Boolean value for whether to generate heatmaps.
 Default is TRUE.
 Can be slow to datasets larger than ~3000 cells.
 * centroids: Use centroids as references in deconvolution instead of the default medoids.
 * num_doubs: The user defined number of doublets to make for each pair of clusters.
 Default is 30.
+* downsample: allows for downsampling of cells when using full expression matrix (use with large datasets), default is "none".
+* sample_num: number of cells per cluster with downsampling with "even", percent of cluster with "prop".
+* only50: use only synthetic doublets created with 50%/50% mix of parent cells, as opposed to the extended option of 30%/70% and 70%/30%, default is TRUE.

 #### Value ####